kubaau/rtx2lua/README.md

 ### All missions

+Saving and loading not yet supported.

-!COMPUTER_SET_BARRIER does not work at all.
+!COMPUTER_SET_BARRIER does not work yet.

 ### Roman campaign chapter `I - Off we go` (MISSIONS_roman/MIS_0000.RTX)